dgyurko/sql_course/sql_style_guide.md

 ```

 # FROM clause
-- For longer queries place the table name in a new row
+- The table name can be placed in a new row, or directly after the `FROM` clause.
+It's up to preference.
 - When using a single table in the query no alias is required, however in case of `JOIN`s always use an alias.
 - Never use the FROM, WHERE type of joining.